openstack/cinder-specs/specs/liberty/incremental-backup-improvements-for-l.rst

 And has_dependent_backups will be True if the full backup has dependent backups.

-Security Impact
+Security impact
 ---------------
 None

-Notifications Impact
+Notifications impact
 --------------------
 Add parent_id to backup notification.

-Other End User Impact
+Other end user impact
 ---------------------
 End user can get more info about incremental backup.
 Enhance user experience.